Everyone says it’s important to find a job you’re good at, but no one tells you how.

-Personal fit is like a multiplier of everything else, and this means it’s probably more important than the other three factors.
-So, we’d never recommend taking a “high impact” job that you’d be bad at.
+Personal fit is like a multiplier of everything else, which means it’s probably more important than the other three factors.
+So, we’d never recommend taking a “high-impact” job that you’d be bad at.
 But how can you figure out where you’ll have the best personal fit?

-Hopefully you have some ideas for long-term options (from earlier in the guide).
+Hopefully you have some rough ideas for long-term options from earlier in the guide.
 Now we’ll explain how to narrow them down, and find the right career for you.

 (Advanced aside: if you’re working as part of a community, then your comparative advantage compared to other people in the community is also important.
 Read more.)

-Why self-reflection, going with your gut and career tests don’t work
+Why introspection, going with your gut, and career tests don’t work

 Performance is hard to predict ahead of time

-Here’s the best study we’ve been able to find so far on how to predict performance in different jobs.
-It’s a meta-analysis of selection tests used by employers, drawing on hundreds of studies performed over 85 years.2 Here are some of the results:
+Here’s the best study we’ve been able to find so far on how to predict performance in different jobs over the next couple of years.
+It’s a meta-analysis of selection tests used by employers, drawing on hundreds of studies performed over 100 years.2 Here are some of the results: